xDonnager/udacity_evaluateNewsNlp/README.md

 ## Deploying

 A great step to take with your finished project would be to deploy it!
-Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.
+[Heroku](https://www.heroku.com/) deployment has been made, check it out at -->